mmf1982/QTnetCDF/README.md

   * "u" data set as error on y for line plot
   * "m" to loaded to misc.
 Data can then be combined with other data via the "/", "*", "+" and "-" buttons.
 Note that a+b/c will be calculated as (a+b)/c.
 The data set here (either as a full 1, 2, 3 or 4 D variable or a 1D or 2D subset) can either be set as x, y or z (as x etc) variable or directly plotted (plot misc)

+  ## New features:
+  * More than one file can be opened and plots can be made in a common window
+  * If the same variables (same path to the variables) should be plotted from different files, they only need to be set in the first file.
+  * A simple country and coast line plot can be overlayed on longitude-latitude plots
+  * variables can be multiplied, divided, added and subtracted before plotting

   ## Plotting

-  The main thing about this tool is the plotting, you can do line/ marker plots, image or pcolormesh or scatter plots.
+  The main thing about this tool is the plotting, you can do line/ marker plots, image, pcolormesh or scatter plots.
+Data is supported up to 4 dimensions.

   ### 1D plotting